shudd3r/skeletons/README.md

 #### Custom Template processing
-Some files that change dynamically throughout project lifetime cannot be handled in a simple, text expanding way like, for example,`README.md` file.
+Some files that change dynamically throughout project lifetime cannot be handled in a simple, text expanding way like, for example,`README.md`.
-This is where custom templates might be used.
+This is where custom [templates](src/Templates/Template.php) might be used.

-As for now this package provides only one file-based template:
+This package comes with [`Merged Json Template`](src/Templates/Template/MergedJsonTemplate.php) as the only one file-based template.

 ##### Merged Json Template
 This custom template can handle normalization & merging of generated `.json`